ShawnPence/shawnpence.github.io/about.md

 title: Shawn Pence
 subtitle: About Me
 social-title: Shawn Pence - About Me
-social-description: About Shawn Pence - background, education, experience, etc.
+social-description: About Shawn Pence - C# and SQL developer - experience, background, education
 ---

 I am an experienced C# and SQL developer.
 Always looking for ways to contribute to team success and improve processes, I've advanced my career by helping my teammates succeed and learn.
 I'm a life-long learner with a love of books and enjoy sharing what I've learned and teaching others.